 How many times have you been concerned when you dine out gluten-free?
-It is safe?
+Is it safe?
 Is there contamination?
 Will the waiter take me seriously?
 Should I speak to the manager too?
 What if I sense that the dish has gluten in it, can I send it back?
 Can I order substitutes?
 Will my friends laugh at me?
 Do the chips on the table have gluten in them even though the waiter says they are gluten-free?
 Are the chips cross-contaminated?
 Does cross-contamination even matter?
 Etc, etc, etc…These are all valid questions.
 And the more you know, the more you rely on yourself, the better off you will be.
 Below are a few tips I learned along the way, that I find necessary to be aware of when dining out.

 How To Dine Out Gluten-Free Restaurant Etiquette

-Introduce yourself and be vocal: Speak with the manager and the server.
-Now is not the time to by shy, even if you are on a date.
+Introduce yourself and be vocal: Speak to the manager and the server.
+Now is not the time to be shy, even if you are on a date.
 This is your health!
 Let the staff know that you are Celiac or gluten-sensitive and that your meals need to be prepared a specific way.
-Explain to the staff that you can get very ill if your meal is not prepared 100% gluten-free, while using gluten-free non-contaminated cookware.
-The lingo around gluten-free at most restaurants is also known as a “gluten-allergy”.
+Explain to the staff that you can get very ill if your meal is not prepared 100% gluten-free while using gluten-free non-contaminated cookware.
+The lingo around gluten-free at most restaurants is also known as a "gluten allergy".
 And yes, we all know Celiac Disease is not an allergy, but I have found when I try to explain this, my meal comes back not gluten-free.
 They key is to get your special needs conveyed to the chef and the waitstaff.
 If you feel your server does not understand, immediately speak with the Manager so that your needs are properly met.
 YES.
 This IS necessary.

-Ask if the restaurant has a gluten-free menu-These days many restaurants are starting to have their own gluten-free menu’s, or icons on the menu that indicate what is and what isn’t gluten-free.
+Ask if the restaurant has a gluten-free menu-These day's many restaurants are starting to have their own gluten-free menu's, or icons on the menu that indicate what is and what isn't gluten-free.
 It is completely okay to ask your server to advise their protocol for gluten-free dining.

 Ordering: Order plain, less saucy dishes when dining out.
 The simpler the dish, the better off you will be.
 Ask for your meal to be prepared separately in a separate working space using separate utensils and cookware.
-Example: Your pasta needs to be cooked in pots that did not originally have gluten in them, because the water is contaminated.
+Example: Your pasta needs to be cooked in pots that did not originally have gluten in them because the water is contaminated.
 As for your potatoes or sweet potato to be un-cut and you will cut it yourself.
 Why?
-They could be using a knife that was used for gluten, and since it’s back in the kitchen where you can’t see, best to have it un-cut.
+They could be using a knife that was used for gluten, and since it's back in the kitchen where you can't see, best to have it uncut.
 Most waiters will tell you that your meal will take longer to prepare.
 That is totally ok.

 Ask about flour dusting: Many restaurants use flour to coat their poultry, beef, chicken, fish, fries, chips and even sometimes eggs.
 Always ask if there is flour dusted on your dish during or after prep.
-You can also ask the waiter to confirm with the chef if un-sure.
+You can also ask the waiter to confirm with the chef if unsure.